-Sounds enter the ear and travel down the ear canal until they reach the eardrum.
+Sound enters the ear and travels down the ear canal until it reaches the eardrum.

-The eardrum (tympanic membrane) is approximately 8-10mm in diameter and is formed of three layers of skin.
-The eardrum is a bit like a drum-skin, which vibrates when sound strikes it.
-When this happens, the sound vibrations are passed into an area known as the middle ear.
+The eardrum is approximately 8-10mm in diameter and is formed of three layers of skin.
+It's a bit like a drum-skin, which vibrates when sound strikes it.
+When this happens, the sound vibrations are passed into the middle ear.

 Beyond the eardrum is an air filled space known as the middle ear or tympanic cavity.
 This space houses the ossicles – a group of three tiny bones that link the outer and inner ear.